 The Web Browser command starts the system (default) Web browser.

-(Note: If the wrong program starts, use the Default Browser utility to fix this.)
+(Note: If the wrong program starts, see Frequently Asked Questions to fix this.)

 These commands, except for Rename Sandbox and Remove Sandbox, are also available in the Tray Icon Menu.

 Create New Sandbox